videolan/vlc-ios/README.md

 You can create one on our [GitLab](https://code.videolan.org/videolan/vlc-ios/issues).

 Before creating an issue or ticket, please double check for duplicates!

-### IRC

-Want to quickly get in touch with us for a question, or even just to talk?

-You will always find someone from the VLC team on IRC, __#videolan__ channel on the Libera Chat network.

-For VLC-iOS specific questions, you can find us on __#vlc-ios__.

-If you don't have an IRC client, you can always use the [Libera Chat webchat](https://web.libera.chat/?channels=#videolan,%23vlc-ios).

 ## Code of Conduct